glocurr2/aroundvernon/README.md

 # aroundvernon
 Around Vernon website

 This is an informative site about Vernon Township, NJ.
 It is live at www.aroundvernon.com.
-The technologies used are php server side coding, JavaScript, jQuery, Bootstrap, CSS, and also Angular.js (for the administrative section).
+The technologies used are PHP server side coding, JavaScript, jQuery, Bootstrap, CSS, and also Angular.js (for the administrative section).

 Visual representation: